 1. Necktie Memory Pillow Cover (Downloadable Pattern For Sale)

 Unleash your artistic self with this eccentric quilt by Heather Butler!
 Reusing old neckties from your loved ones can easily piece a charming pattern resembling a flower.
 It is another way to commemorate your dad, uncle, brother or husband.
-If you are a beginner quilter, this is perfect for you.
-It is suited for quilters of all skill levels.
-The finished size measures 18 inches x 18 inches.

 Our group members tested out these Memory Quilt Patterns and here is their feedback: